Daniel Guyton

 • Staged Reading by Process Theatre in Atlanta, GA, 2019

-Unproduced as a whole, but two of the scenes have been produced individually - see info below.
+Unproduced as a whole, but several of the scenes have been produced individually - see info below.

 Beneath the Monolith